We sort your Self Assessment for you. £119, all in.

 This will be the lowest of:

-Simple: if you own the property jointly, you each benefit from the £12,300 Capital Gains allowance.
+Simple!
+If you share ownership of the property, you will both benefit from the £12,300 Capital Gains allowance.

-Married couples and civil partners can have only one main home between them.
+Bear in mind, married couples and civil partners can have only one main home between them.
+The other property will be classed as a second home.

-If it has increased in value since you bought it, yes – read more here.
+If it has increased in value since you bought it, then yes.
+You can read more about CGT when gifting a property here.

 Until April 2020 you had two options:

-However, starting from April 2020, all UK tax residents who sell property for a profit (except, of course, your home) have to use only the Real Time Capital Gains Tax Service.
+However, the rules changed in April 2020.
+All UK tax residents who sell property for a profit (except, of course, your home) have to use only the Real Time Capital Gains Tax Service.

 How the real time service works:

-This means that you won’t need to file a Self Assessment unless your income changes significantly during the year (there are different CGT rates if your income is under or over £50,000), or if you have another reason to file a tax return (for example, self-employment income).
+This means that you won’t need to file a self assessment unless your income changes significantly during the year (there are different CGT rates for basic rate taxpayers and higher rate taxpayers), or if you have another reason to file a tax return (for example, self-employment income).

 Or see our Guides, Calculators or Taxopedia